kbarber/rspec-system/README.md

 * node providers - that is, abstractions around other virtualisation, cloud or system tools.
 Right now a NodeSet is tied to a virtual type, but I think this isn't granual enough.
 Some ideas for future providers are:
     * blimpy - for firing up EC2 and OpenStack nodes, useful for Jenkins integration
-    * vmware vsphere - for those who have VMWare vSphere deployed already, this would be an awesome bonus.
+    * vmware fusion - for using vmware fusion with vagrant
     * razor - for launching bare metail nodes for testing purposes.
 Could be really useful to have baremetal tests for software that needs it like `facter`.
     * manual - not everything has to be 'launched' I can see a need for defining a static configuration for older machines that can't be poked and peeked.
 Of course, we might need to add cleanup tasks for this case.
 * helper libraries - libraries that provide test helpers, and setup helpers for testing development on the software in question.